opentripplanner/OpenTripPlanner/docs/Intermediate-Tutorial.md

-# Advanced Usage of OpenTripPlanner
+# Intermediate Usage of OpenTripPlanner
 This page follows up on [basic usage](Basic-Usage.md) with more detailed examples of OpenTripPlanner functionality.
 It is not an exhaustive list but should serve to demonstrate some useful applications.